ASIA MARKETS: Asian Markets Pull Back After Weak Earnings In U.S.

 Continue Reading Below

-Stock markets across Asia were broadly down early Friday, tracking overnight weakness in Europe and the U.S. amid disappointing earnings reports.
+Stock markets across Asia closed broadly lower on Friday, tracking overnight weakness in Europe and the U.S. amid disappointing earnings reports.

-In Japan, stocks were hit by 0.5% gain in the yen against the U.S. dollar over the last day, making the country's exports less competitive.
-The Nikkei Stock Average was last down 0.6%, reducing the likelihood that the index could breach the psychological 20,000-point level during the session.
+Japan was falling as stocks were hit by a 0.3% gain in the yen against the U.S. dollar, making the country's exports less competitive.
+The Nikkei Stock Average dropped 0.4%.

 "At the margins it's similar to what we saw in the U.S., there is a slightly risk-off feel to this market," said Chris Weston, chief market strategist at IG Markets in Australia.